An English Affair

 Remote areas were discovered and tourism became a real business.
 The British accounted for 85% of the visitors in this period.

-This influx of (British) tourists changed the life of residents.
-Many new jobs were created, mountain guides, catering services, hotel- and casino staff, coachmen (for the transport from the train station to the final destination), shopkeepers, traders, translators, photographers, and information agencies.
+Many jobs were created, such as mountain guides, catering services, hotel- and casino staff, coachmen (for the transport from the train station to the final destination), shopkeepers, traders, translators, photographers, and information agencies.

-British tourism not only caused an economic boom and new employment and work opportunities in remote areas.
-The British also changed the urban and village landscape and way of life.
+Tourism caused an economic boom and new employment and work opportunities in remote areas.
+It also changed the urban and village landscape and way of life.

 British food was introduced, theatrical and musical performances were organised in hotels, lawn tennis courts and golf courses were created.